Briddhi Lakshmi: Death

 It is unclear how or when Briddhi Lakshmi and her son died.
 After their Banepa inscription, Briddhi Lakshmi and her son, Vira Narasimha's name appears as the donors of various ceremonial items in the temples of Bhaktapur 1750 and 1754.
 For instance, in 1751 (NS 872), they donated statuettes of various deities at a Buddhist temple in Bhaktapur.
 Finally, their last reference is from a ceremonial item they donated to the temple of Bhairava at Bhaktapur, and the inscription in it contains the date 11 March 1754 (NS 874 Chaitra 2) and mention Briddhi Lakshmi and Devendra Malla as the donors.

 In late December 1753, Ranajit Malla set up two gold plate inscriptions on the Golden Gate which he commissioned.
 Both of the inscription does not mention Vira Narasimha's and his mother Briddhi Lakshmi; however, it mentions Jaya Lakshmi as Ranajit Malla's wife.

-As regards to her son, in the local folklore, Vira Narasimha Malla was assassinated.
+As regards her son, in the local folklore, Vira Narasimha Malla was assassinated.
 Literature from the late 19th century, like Daniel Wright's 1877 publication and Sylvain Lévi's publication mention that Vira Narasimha was assassinated by his stepbrothers (i.e. Ranajit Malla's sons from his concubines) using "dark magic".

 When the Gorkhali forces invaded Bhaktapur in November 1769, it appears neither Briddhi Lakshmi nor her son were alive.
 The memoir of a servant of Ranajit Malla during the battle, mention that his three concubines (Newar: mathayāḥ) were his only wives left alive.
 Similarly, the memoir also does not mention Bira Narasimha or Devendra Malla, which suggests that her son had died by then too.
 Therefore, her (and her son's) death must have happened after March 1754 but before 1769.

 Literary works

+A page from a songbook in the Asa Safu Kuthi containing one of her poems.

-Six of Briddhi Lakshmi's Nepal Bhasa poems are preserved in a manuscript titled "gīta saṃgraha" which is stored at the National Archives of Nepal under catalogue number B 285/12.
-Some traditional Dapha singing groups of Thimi and Bhaktapur also possess copies of her poems.
-All six of her poems from the "gīta saṃgraha" are lyric poetry describing her lament during the crisis of succession and her subsequent flight to Thimi.
-However, out of the six poems, only two of them, ka kha yā mye and bhayirava taleju bihune varadāna have been published so far; by Janak Lal Vaidya in 2000.
-In 2020, Dhaubhadel translated the two from Classical Newar into the Nepali language.
+While some of her poetries are preserved in Dapha songbooks, the 52-folio manuscript titled "gīta saṃgraha" at the National Archives of Nepal under catalogue number B 285/12 is the only surviving collection of her poetry.
+All of her poems from the "gīta saṃgraha" are laments describing her experience during the crisis of succession and her subsequent flight to Thimi and Kathmandu.
+However, only two of her works from the book, ka kha yā mye and bhayirava taleju bihune varadāna have been published so far; by Janak Lal Vaidya in 2000.

-Out of the two that have been published, Premshanti Tuladhar, a professor of Newar, particularly has praised her ka kha yā mye (Nepal Bhasa: 𑐎 𑐏 𑐫𑐵 𑐩𑑂𑐫𑐾, lit. 'a song of ka and kha').
+Out of the two that have been published, Premshanti Tuladhar, a professor of Newar, particularly has praised her ka kha yā mye (Nepal Bhasa: 𑐎 𑐏 𑐫𑐵 𑐩𑑂𑐫𑐾, lit. 'a song of ka and kha'), an abecedarian poem based on the Newar alphabet.
 Similarly, Historian Om Prasad Dhaubhadel describes it as "touching, sensitive and important".
 Following are the starting verses of the poem in the original Classical Newar and its transliteration: